microsoft/TeamMate/README.md

 ## Telemetry

-TeamMate does NOT send any telemetry to Microsoft and anywhere else.
+TeamMate does NOT send any telemetry to Microsoft or anywhere else.
 None.

 ## Authors